'Who broke the law?' Cohn says in defending Wall Street's role in crisis

 “We haven’t ended ‘too big to fail,’” Cohn said.
 “We made rules and regulations that made (the big banks) bigger.
 Congratulations.”

+Cohn defended Trump’s stance against China, saying the Asian country was taking advantage of the United States.

+“If we are not getting paid specifically by the Chinese for what we have invented and the Chinese are just stealing it and knocking it off, the global economy, globalization doesn’t work,” Cohn said.

-Reporting by Anna Irrera; Writing by Lauren Tara LaCapra; Editing by Lisa Shumaker
+Reporting by Anna Irrera and Svea Herbst-Bayliss; Writing by Lauren Tara LaCapra; Editing by Lisa Shumaker